Common symptoms of depression

 These symptoms can also be an indicator of other health issues, so ask for advice from your GP.

-How symptoms of depression can impact your health
+How symptoms of depression can impact your life

-Experiencing any of the symptoms of depression described above, especially over a long period, can have a big impact on your daily life.
+Experiencing any of the symptoms of depression, especially over a long period, can have a big impact on your daily life.

 It could affect your ability to engage at work, the quality of your relationships with family and friends, or you may find tasks or activities that were once enjoyable become too hard.